Klaw (character): Fictional character biography

-Klaw fights Daredevil and Vision, before being recruited by the Wizard to join his latest incarnation of the Frightful Four.
-Attacking the Fantastic Four while the group are performing a delicate scientific procedure on the Human Torch (whose powers had gone out of control), Klaw throws The Thing into the medical pod that was attempting to drain the excess radiation from Torch, resulting in Ben Grimm being returned to normal.
-Klaw and his teammates, along with the Fantastic Four, are quickly captured by the rogue Watcher Aron, who ultimately returns Klaw and his fellow villains to prison after the Fantastic Four break free.
+Klaw is recruited by the Wizard to join his latest incarnation of the Frightful Four.
+Attacking the Fantastic Four while the group are performing a delicate scientific procedure on the Human Torch (whose powers had gone out of control), Klaw throws the Thing into the medical pod that was attempting to drain the excess radiation from Torch, resulting in the Thing being restored to his human form.
+Klaw and his teammates, along with the Fantastic Four, are captured by Aron, who returns Klaw and his fellow villains to prison after the Fantastic Four break free.

-Klaw's imprisonment would not last.
-Escaping during the "Acts of Vengeance" story line, Klaw is taken in by A.I.M., who plant a pain-control device into his gun-hand to control him.
-He is then sent to attack Volcana in hopes of luring out her lover Molecule Man, but abandons the battle when his gun-hand is destroyed.

-Klaw is later recruited by the "Pacific Overlords" group, led by Doctor Demonicus, but turns against the group and instead aids the West Coast Avengers in defeating them when it becomes apparent that Demonicus had become a thrall of a dangerous demon.

 Klaw later joins Crimson Cowl's version of the Masters of Evil, fighting the Thunderbolts on several occasions.

-When Earth's vibranium deposits begin to explode due to a 'vibranium cancer' introduced into the world when Captain America's shield was broken and improperly repaired, Klaw travels to Wakanda with the goal of absorbing the sound energy of the imminent explosion to become even stronger.
+When Earth's vibranium deposits begin to explode due to a 'vibranium cancer' introduced into the world when Captain America's shield was broken and improperly repaired, Klaw travels to Wakanda with the goal of absorbing the sound energy of the imminent explosion to empower himself.
 Captain America is able to defeat him when he uses the damaged shield to absorb Klaw's attack.
 The blast realigns the shield molecules so that the shield is repaired and the vibranium cancer destroyed.

-Klaw features in the opening arc of the fourth Black Panther series, a flashback story that features the origin of the title character.
-The character ultimately resurfaces again, having (through unknown means) successfully uploaded his sound based essence onto the Internet and later been downloaded by the Wizard to fight the Fantastic Four again as part of a new incarnation of the Frightful Four.

-Klaw is later seen with Wizard's Frightful Four when it comes to helping Intelligencia capture Mister Fantastic.

-Chameleon later poses as Klaw to infiltrate Intelligencia and be ready for the Sinister Six to attack them.